IgorMing/react-native-boilerplate/README.md

 * I like to do my boilerplates from zero, because I know how to handle every single line of code.
 * I can learn a LOT doing that, and I never will ask for myself: "What the f#%k is going on here?"** _(I hope so)_
 * It is going to save my time in the future, for new projects created from scratch.
 * And of course, the most important one.
-Because I want :)
+Because I want it! :)

 So, lets stop wasting time reading this bunch of useless stuff.